 Open Data Iniative

-In 2015, Government of Mauritius embarked on the Open Data Initiative, by developing the National Open Data Policy, and carrying out the Open Data Readiness Assessment (ODRA) with the assistance of the World Bank.
-Subsequently, Government approved the National Open Data Policy in April 2016 and the Open Data Readiness Assessment Report in July 2017.
+In 2015, the Government of Mauritius embarked on the Open Data Initiative, by developing the National Open Data Policy, and carrying out the Open Data Readiness Assessment (ODRA) with the assistance of the World Bank.
+Subsequently, the Government approved the National Open Data Policy in April 2016 and the Open Data Readiness Assessment Report in July 2017.
 The main objective of the National Open Data Policy is to create economic value out of the releases of Government datasets as Open Data.
 Open Data is considered as the bedrock of innovation which will be the driving force of the Mauritian economy in the next few years.

 Opening up datasets will go a long way towards stimulating the economy to the benefit of all economic operators, including Small and Medium Enterprises.
 This will also provide added benefits to allow improvements in the conduct of Government business and service delivery.
 Private individuals, the business community, non-governmental organisations, academia, international organisations and any other interested party will be better equipped to scrutinize the efficiency and effectiveness of Government operations.